-PhD Candidate in Art, Art History & Visual Studies
+PhD in Art, Art History & Visual Studies '17

-Joseph Williams is a Ph.D.
-Candidate in Art History at Duke University.
-Under the guidance of Dr. Caroline Bruzelius, he has studied 12th- and 13th-century architecture in Southern Italy, with a particular focus on construction techniques and pan-Mediterranean exchanges of specialized technology.
-Williams holds a BA from Bates College and a Master’s degree in art history from the Courtauld Institute of Art.
+Joseph Williams researches 12th- and 13th-century architecture in Southern Italy, with a particular focus on construction techniques and pan-Mediterranean exchanges of specialized knowledge.
+Williams holds a Ph.D. in Art History from Duke University, where he studied with Caroline Bruzelius.
+He received his BA from Bates College and a Master’s degree in Art History from the Courtauld Institute of Art.

-Williams’s dissertation Mediterranean Trade and Architectural Production: The Church of S. Corrado in Molfetta (Apulia) ca. 1100-1300 CE considers how the expanding trade and communications of the medieval Mediterranean transformed the industry of large-scale church building.
-Through a mixed method of construction archaeology and comparative analysis, he examines the financial structures, building process, and technical specializations revealed by the written and material evidence of a single church.
-Williams has received a number of awards and fellowships to support his research, including a Phyllis W. G. Gordan/Lily Auchincloss/Samuel H. Kress Foundation pre-doctoral Rome Prize at the American Academy in Rome (September 2016 – July 2018).
+Williams’s dissertation Mediterranean Trade and Architectural Production: The Church of S. Corrado in Molfetta (Apulia) ca. 1100-1300 CE considered how the expanding trade and communications of the medieval Mediterranean transformed the industry of large-scale church building.
+Through a mixed method of construction archaeology and comparative analysis, he examined the financial structures, building process, and technical specializations of a single church.
+This work was supported by a number of awards and fellowships, including a Phyllis W. G. Gordan/Lily Auchincloss/Samuel H. Kress Foundation pre-doctoral Rome Prize at the American Academy in Rome (September 2016 – July 2018).

 A long-term collaborator in the Wired!
-Lab at Duke, Williams uses various digital technologies in his dissertation, including a GIS (geographic information system) to trace patterns in the use of specific architectural techniques.
-As project manager of the Kingdom of Sicily Image Database, Williams has researched and edited information relevant to the historic images and buildings featured on the website, coordinated a student team to seek out relevant image collections in the United States, and organized institutional outreach, including a site visit to the Library of Congress in Washington, D.C.
-Williams is currently training new collaborators in the use of the database and participating in the presentation of the website at conferences.
+Lab at Duke, Williams uses a number of digital technologies in his research, including digital photogrammetry (3-D modeling from photographs), a tool that allows close study of architectural proportions and construction process, and GIS (Geographic Information Systems), which he uses to trace the circulation of constructive knowledge among various churches.
+As Project Manager of the Kingdom of Sicily Image Database, Williams has researched and edited historic material for the website, coordinated a student team to find relevant images in American collections, and organized institutional outreach, such as a site visit to the Library of Congress in Washington DC.
+His current goals for this project include training new collaborators and presenting the website at conferences.

 Publications & Presentations